the-maldridge/mwh_site/content/post/2019-04-16-technical-debt.md

 solution and will need to be rebuilt.
 This discussion is one that as an engineer you will almost always lose.
 People look at it and say that it clearly works, so they won't pay for engineering time to rebuild it just because you think it needs to be rebuilt.
+If you find yourself in this situation, its time to reevaluate the culture of your organization.
+An organization that accepts and encourages things to be done quickly instead of done right is one that has suffered a systemic breakdown of engineering integrity.
+With concerted effort this can be reversed, but if left unchecked it is almost always fatal to the engineering team, and often the company as well.

 Technical debt, like real debt, can also be thought of to have an interest payment.
 This is roughly how much you pay to just keep your